Nevertheless, HELL managed to improve several aspects of the Hagelin design,

 H-54 however, a slide-on cover has been used.

-It is held in place by means of a simple retaining clip behind the machine.
+It is held in place by a simple retaining clip at the rear of the machine.

 - Simplified case lock

-The original CX-52 was issued with either a cylinder lock or a complex
+The original CX-52 was issued with either a cylinder lock or a secure

 cross lock at the right side.
 The case could only be opened with the